cosmos/cosmos-sdk/docs/basics/tx-lifecycle.md

 * `--gas` refers to how much [gas](./gas-fees.md), which represents computational resources, `Tx` consumes.
 Gas is dependent on the transaction and is not precisely calculated until execution, but can be estimated by providing `auto` as the value for `--gas`.
 * `--gas-adjustment` (optional) can be used to scale `gas` up in order to avoid underestimating.
 For example, users can specify their gas adjustment as 1.5 to use 1.5 times the estimated gas.
-* `--gas-prices` specifies how much the user is willing pay per unit of gas, which can be one or multiple denominations of tokens.
+* `--gas-prices` specifies how much the user is willing to pay per unit of gas, which can be one or multiple denominations of tokens.
 For example, `--gas-prices=0.025uatom, 0.025upho` means the user is willing to pay 0.025uatom AND 0.025upho per unit of gas.
 * `--fees` specifies how much in fees the user is willing to pay in total.
 * `--timeout-height` specifies a block timeout height to prevent the tx from being committed past a certain height.